Operation WildflowerOperation Wildflower

 Kumara haemanthifolia, until recently Aloe haemanthifolia, may be perched inaccessibly on ledges and in crevices on cliffs of Cape sandstone slopes; sometimes at the edges of rock slabs.

 Safety probably exceeds comfort here.
-The risk of physical interference from a hostile party is low, but so are the resources for meeting the needs associated with good living; although moisture is not in short supply.
-The annual rainfall on these mountains is around 2000 mm per annum (Van Wyk and Smith, 2003; Reynolds, 1974; iSpot).
+The risk of physical interference from a hostile party is low, but so are the resources for meeting the needs associated with good living, although moisture is not in short supply.
+The annual rainfall on these mountains is in some parts over 2000 mm per annum (Van Wyk and Smith, 2003; Reynolds, 1974; iNaturalist; iSpot).

 Previous